aaronserlinggoldberg/policies/source/sections/systems_access_policy.md

 * Workstations may not be used to engage in any activity that is illegal or is in violation of organization’s policies.
 * Access may not be used for transmitting, retrieving, or storage of any communications of a discriminatory or harassing nature or materials that are obscene or “X-rated”.
 Harassment of any kind is prohibited.
 No messages with derogatory or inflammatory remarks about an individual’s race, age, disability, religion, national origin, physical attributes, sexual preference, or health condition shall be transmitted or maintained.
 No abusive, hostile, profane, or offensive language is to be transmitted through organization’s system.
 * Information systems/applications also may not be used for any other purpose that is illegal, unethical, or against company policies or contrary to organization’s best interests.
-Messages containing information related to a lawsuit or investigation may not be sent without prior approval.
+Messages containing information related to a lawsuit or investigation may not be sent without prior approval of the Privacy Officer.
 * Solicitation of non-company business, or any use of organization’s information systems/applications for personal gain is prohibited.
 * Transmitted messages may not contain material that criticizes organization, its providers, its employees, or others.
 * Users may not misrepresent, obscure, suppress, or replace another user’s identity in transmitted or stored messages.